 How iFrames Prevent Payment Data from Touching Your System

 An iFrame, or inline frame, is an object located on one server being presented within an object located on another server.
 In most payment scenarios, an iFrame solution involves the payment collection screens, hosted by a PSP, embedded in the merchant’s website.
 The customer enters their payment data on a form within the iFrame, and the PSP securely processes that data without it touching the merchant’s system.
 To keep the information secure, web browsers implement a barrier between the host webpage (i.e.: your website) and the loaded page (i.e.: the form inside the iFrame), maintaining separation between your code and the iFrame’s content.

 Because iFrames allow for appropriate “sandboxing” of the customers’ payment data, they’re a convenient way for e-commerce merchants to reduce their PCI scope.
-They protect the card data from being accessed or manipulated in ways that API-based payment processing cannot – making them a preferred method for improving security and meeting PCI compliance requirements.
+They protect the card data from being accessed or manipulated in ways that API-based payment processing cannot.
+This makes iFrame-based payments a preferred method for improving e-commerce security and meeting PCI compliance requirements.

 According to the Payment Card Industry’s Best Practices for Securing e-Commerce: